 Tip!
 Choose lower calorie drinks – there’s over 300 calories in a fruit cider, but only 56 in a gin & slimline tonic.
 Think about what you choose (and how many you have!) to keep the calories in check.

 Avoid: Ciders or pints of lager.
 Bailey’s / creamy liquors.
 Cocktails, especially those made with cream.
 Sugary alcopops.

 Choose: Slimline / diet / soda mixers. single spirits such as gin, vodka, rum and whisky.
 White wine spritzer’s made with soda or diet lemonade.
 Champagne / sparkling wine.

 Tip!
 Dance dance dance!
 Did you know that dancing can burn off around 300 calories an hour?
-Keep it up all night and you’ll not just be having fun, but staying on track for your weight loss goal too.
+Keep it up all night and you’ll not just be having fun, but staying on track with your weight loss goal too.

-A few nifty swaps here can save hundreds of calories over the day (and people will barely notice!)
+A few nifty swaps here and there can save hundreds of calories over the day (and people will barely notice!)
 Here’s our top 10, saving up to 1,000 calories if you take them all on board – the same as 24 pigs in blankets!

 Swap: Bacon sarnie at breakfast (500 calories and 25g fat)

-For: Scrambled egg on wholemeal toast (around 350 calories and 19g fat*).
+For: Scrambled egg on wholemeal toast (around 350 calories and 19g fat*)

 Better still, have fresh fruit with low fat yogurt and a sprinkling of granola – only 250 calories.